zd4y/discordbot/README.md

 ### Required environment variables

-Create a .env file in the same folder where the `main.py` file is located and add these lines:
+Create a .env file in the same folder where the `bot` folder is located and add these lines:

 ```
 DISCORD_TOKEN={Your bot's discord token here}